VandersliceApril-FS/1.22-asl_project/notes.md

 DELETE: curl -X DELETE http://localhost:3000/quizzes/4 Redirect Response: curl -I -X DELETE http://localhost:3000/quizzes/5

-Get data from controller into the view inject a variablein the second parameer of render, can be an object of all the variables you'd like to deine in your view
+## Get data from controller into the view
+inject a variable in the second parameter of render, can be an object of all the variables you'd like to deine in your view.

+## Loading in a quiz
+Load in the quiz asyn.